GlitchLinux/BrowserPad/README.md

 ## License

 This project is licensed under the MIT License - see the LICENSE file for details (or choose another license like Apache 2.0 if preferred).

-*(You should create a `LICENSE` file in your repository containing the text of the chosen license, e.g., the MIT License text).*